meguna/mff/README.md

 ## Aug 18
 * fix bug that caused EditRecipe to reload to /.
+* save language settings from welcome/signup page into user_metadata in auth0 database connection.
+* load language setting, right after silent authentication, from user_metadata and pass to i18next.

+#### Notes
+* (also documented in Auth.js comments):
+  the user's language preference is stored as "nickname" because per auth0 rules, items stored in user_metadata cannot be accessed through auth0.js.
+Basic params like nickname, name, given_name, etc are available to access from auth0.js.
+Since I already do silent authentication with auth0.js every time a user navigates to the app, it seems too costly to do an operation with the management api every time as well.
+However, I still need to access the language parameter every time the user navigates to the app so that I can tell react-i18n which language to use.

 ## To Do Notes - moderate

+* fix styles (font weight) in lock.js
 * back/forward buttons on welcome page shows nothing
+* maybe signup/signout shouldnt be on paths but should just be popup windows
+* make signup/signout modals closable? what was the reasoning behind making it unclosable? there was a reason
 * error notifications need to wrap - 40vw (image upload)
 * translations not finished for: welcome page (needs to be written)
 * add language detection to auth0 & user_metadata.